 Another marathon, the 3rd of the year and as usual it was set to be an absolute scorching hot day.
 I’m starting to think that if I want good weather I should just book another marathon.
-Everyone I’ve done so far has been in heat in excess of 25 degrees (Celsius).
-This time I’d entered the Dovedale Dipper Marathon, a checkpoint marathon across Derbyshire’s rolling countryside, starting and ending Hartington nr.
+Each one I’ve done so far has been in heat in excess of 25 degrees (Celsius).
+This time I’d entered the Dovedale Dipper Marathon, a checkpoint marathon across Derbyshire’s rolling countryside hills, starting and ending in Hartington nr.
 Buxton.
 Organised by Matlock Rotary Club, this tiny unheard of race consists of two distances, a shorter 15-mile route and a longer 27-mile route, to cater for most entrants abilities.

 I’d entered the 27-mile route of the Dovedale Dipper marathon and I was looking forward to wrestling with the beast whilst listening to my recently downloaded audiobook Born to Run.
 I’d come to realise that running for 4-5 hours requires some heavyweight entertainment, and with this audiobook clocking in at 11 hours long I knew I wouldn’t be caught short.

 Prior to the race, I took the route planning quite serious, the organisers had provided two sides of A4 semi-cryptic hiking notes and no map.
 I don’t think they meant to make them cryptic and in a calm non-fatigued state of mind they were perfectly understandable, but now knowing how exhausted you feel running a marathon I was taking no chances.
 I took this as an opportunity to add a new ordnance survey map to the collection, the White Peak area and set about highlighting my route ahead of race day.
 Something some fellow racers and I would later rely upon whilst finding ourselves hopelessly lost!